KatyORourkee/groceries/README.md

 - The database connection details are stored in a location that allows for:

    -- Local and production database details to be used automatically based on the environment

    -- Database connection details are hidden and securely stored

    -- Multiple developers can collaborate easily on the project without having to exclude developer-specific database connection details from commits

 - The README is updated to reflect new instructions for setting up and running the project specifically for how to set database connection details

-Issue 2:
+Issue 2 (User Story):

 *As a* grocery shopper